MartinToOr/MyAutoMails/README.md

 4. Start the server with `npm start`.

 The scheduler checks every minute for scripts whose `next_execution` is due and sends the generated response to the configured email addresses.

+## Usage
+Visit `http://localhost:3000/` to log in.
+New users can register at `/register.html`.
+Passwords are hashed using bcrypt before being stored in MySQL.